 Please find updated information on COVID-19 and Iceland below.

-All information, developments, and advice about Iceland and COVID-19 can be found at the website of the Directorate of Health and the Department of Civil Protection and Emergency Management as well as the designated COVID-19 website for Iceland maintained by these institutions.
+All information, developments, and advice about Iceland and COVID-19 can be found at the designaged COVID-19 website for Iceland and the Directorate of Health and the Department of Civil Protection and Emergency Management.

 All passengers traveling to Iceland are required to fill out a pre-registration form before arrival, which includes their contact information, address(es) during their stay in Iceland and a declaration of health.

 During these unprecedented times, the easing of travel restrictions is constantly being evaluated.

 All travellers are strongly encouraged to follow precautionary guidelines, such as frequent hand-washing and social distancing, and to respect regulations in place, including the 2-meter social distancing rule and using masks where 2 meters distances cannot be ensured..

 You can find further information on these pages:

 - New rules on quarantine, isolation and screening at the border

 - Double border screening for all arriving passengers